 An introductory study of the principles of biblical hermeneutics.
 Emphasis is given to the methods and tools applied to the exegetical study of the Bible.
 An exegetical paper is required in this course.
-Prerequisites: Introduction to the Old Testament or Introduction to the New Testament, and English Composition with a research component.
-(Both Old and New Testaments are strongly recommended.)
+Prerequisites: Introduction to the Old Testament or Introduction to the New Testament, and English Composition with a research component (both Introduction to the Old and New Testament courses are strongly recommended).
 This course is a prerequisite for all Bible courses numbered 2000 and above.